The Geography

 Construction ran from 1959 to 1965.
 Over 1,300 youth volunteers and 1,000 civilian workers, drawn from 16 ethnic minority groups—Hmong, Tay, Dao, Nung, Pu Peo, Lo Lo—took on the work.
 The Ma Pi Leng cliffside section alone, with no explosives budget worth mentioning, took nearly two years to complete.
 Men worked with chisels and hammers, removing stone by hand from a mountainside with a thousand-meter drop.

-Ho Chi Minh himself, visiting in 1961, called it the "Con duong Hanh Phuc"—the "Happiness Road."
-The name stuck.
+The road was named "Con Duong Hanh Phuc"—the "Happiness Road"—and the name stuck.
 Today, brass markers stand on the pass honoring the volunteers.
 The road itself was damaged by Chinese artillery in the early 1990s and later repaired; it now anchors the Ha Giang Loop, one of Southeast Asia's most popular motorcycle routes.

 Image by Hoach Le Dinh via Wikimedia Commons (CC BY-SA)